 The internship and job search process can be overwhelming for any student.
-The Career Center is committed to supporting students with both visible and non-visible disabilities throughout their career exploration and preparation process.
+The University Career Center is committed to supporting students with both visible and non-visible disabilities throughout their career exploration and preparation process.

 There are many important things to consider when approaching the internship or job search and when applying to graduate programs.
 Many students may experience questions dealing with the following:

 - What laws apply to me?

 - Your rights when seeking employment.